frenetic-lang/tutorials/07-NCFirewall.md

 </table>

 This cell indicates that HTTP connections (port 80) are allowed between client `00:00:00:00:00:01` and the server `00:00:00:00:00:04`.
-To realize this policy in NetCore, you need to allow packets from the client to port 80 on the server *and* from port 80 on the server to the client:
+To realize this policy in Frenetic, you need to allow packets from the client to port 80 on the server *and* from port 80 on the server to the client:

 ```
 if (dlSrc = 00:00:00:00:00:01 && dlDst = 00:00:00:00:00:04 && tcpDstPort = 80) ||